 First, let’s talk about why video can be so hard.
 Here are some things that cause video anxiety:

 Do any of these sound familiar?
 They certainly do for me.
 And you may have a few of your own that aren’t on the list.
 The good news is that there are ways to get around each of these hangups.
-Here are 4 tips that have helped me be more comfortable and authentic on camera.
+Here are 4 tips that have helped me be more authentic and comfortable on camera.

 First thing’s first.
 If the biggest anxiety you have about appearing on camera is your appearance, there are a few things you can do to feel confident and look your best.

 1| Lighting.
 Natural light is best.
 Good lighting brightens your face, helps bring out your natural color, your eyes and your smile.
 Check out this video on how to get beautiful lighting for your video.
 This applies to webcam video too; face a window!

 2 | Angles.
 Shoot from straight on at eye level, or very slightly above.
 Don’t get crazy mounting the camera from the ceiling.
 A slight angle will erase that double chin for you.
 Whatever you do, don't opt for an angle below your face.